jrom876/Python_Person/README.md

 # Python_Person
-Python code to create person, group, and unittest classes, with an sql database.
+Python framework to create person, group, and unittest classes, with an sql database.

 This project started as an interview programming challenge.